 Apologetic Astros: Altuve, Bregman sorry for sign-stealing saga

+Astros pitcher Lance McCullers echoed Crane's assessment that the cheating strategies didn't "impact the game."
+Crane caused some confusion when he later claimed he didn't say there was no impact on the game.
+"Everyone can draw their own conclusion at the end of the day," McCullers said.
+"There were a lot of things that I think guys aren't going to get into, as far as that (2017) season and that postseason.
+But I can stand here and firmly believe that we earned that championship."

+But McCullers also said the Astros are remorseful for breaking the rules.
+"We're here today to acknowledge this and apologize to baseball as a whole," the right-hander said.

-Baker was hired Jan.
-29 and participated in Thursday's press conference alongside Crane despite having no connection to the cheating plot uncovered in Houston.
+Before players faced the media in West Palm Beach, Fla., Altuve and Bregman read their short statements.
+Crane and manager Dusty Baker, who was hired to replace Hinch on Jan.
+29, then participated in Thursday's press conference.
+Baker had no connection to the cheating plot uncovered in Houston.
 "I just want to ask for the baseball world to forgive them for the mistakes that they've made.
 We're looking forward to an excellent season this year," Baker said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)